 If you’ve had a few financial stumbles and are looking for a way to rebuild your credit, signing up for a secured credit card is a solid first step.
 But since many of these cards offer tiny credit limits, require large upfront cash deposits or carry a ton of fees, finding a good fit is easier said than done.

-Enter the Self – Credit Builder Account + Secured Visa® Credit Card, a secured card that pairs with a Self Credit Builder Account to help you build your credit without having to come up with a big security deposit all at once.
+Enter the Self – Credit Builder Account with Secured Visa® Credit Card, a secured card that pairs with a Self Credit Builder Account to help you build your credit without having to come up with a big security deposit all at once.
 With the Self Visa Credit Card, you can build your security deposit over several months, choose your own credit limit and then raise your limit over time as you make payments into your Credit Builder Account.

 Qualification is simple, and Self will let you know exactly how you’re tracking toward the card.
 Once you’re eligible, you’re approved.